The tuition fees for the programme commencing in September 2021 are £9,250.

 Tuition Fee Loan

 Students are able to apply for a loan to cover tuition fees.
 The loan is paid directly to your training provider.
-Tuition fee loans must be paid back but are not repayable until earnings exceed an amount agreed by the government.
+Tuition fee loans must be paid back but are not repayable until earnings exceed an amount agreed by the government (currently £25,000).

-Students can also apply for a maintenance loan to assist with costs of living when studying on the programme.
-As with the tuition fee loan, the maintenance loan must be paid back but is not repayable until earnings exceed an amount agreed by the government.
+Students can also apply for a maintenance loan to assist with costs of living whilst training to teach.
+As with the tuition fee loan, the maintenance loan must be paid back but is not repayable until earnings exceed an amount agreed by the government (currently £25,000).
 You may have to provide details of your household income.
-The grant is paid directly into your bank account at the start of term.
+The grant is paid directly into your bank account at the start of each term.

-Training bursaries and scholarships for 2019-20 study are available from the Department of Education and can be found in the table below.
-You will need a first, 2:1, 2:2, PhD or Master's to be eligible for a bursary or scholarship.
-Further information on funding can be found on get into teaching website.
+Training bursaries and scholarships for 2021-22 study are available from the Department of Education.
+You will need a first, 2:1, 2:2, PhD or Master’s to be eligible for a bursary or scholarship.
+Further information on funding can be found on the get into teaching website.